HomeMenu

 Description

-The echo String for PHP output one or more strings.
+The echo of String for PHP outputs one or more strings.

-The echo String for PHP echo is a language construct, not a function, so parentheses are not required..
+echo is a language construct, not a function, so parentheses are not required.

 Syntax